danielaparker/jsoncons/doc/md/Pages/jsoncons.md

     "verts": [1,2,3]
 }
 ```
-By default, array values in objects are displayed on the same line.
+By default, within objects, array scalar values are displayed on the same line.

 The `pretty_print` function takes an optional second parameter, [output_format](https://github.com/danielaparker/jsoncons/wiki/output_format), that allows custom formatting of output.
-To display array values in objects on a new line, set the `object_array_split_lines` property to `line_split_kind::new_line`.
+To display the array scalar values on a new line, set the `object_array_split_lines` property to `line_split_kind::new_line`.
 The code
 ```c++
 output_format format;
 format.object_array_split_lines(line_split_kind::new_line);